Our pick of the safari guides

 Raised in Botswana, John hails from a long line of African adventurers.
 A nephew of the esteemed Ralph Bousfield, his family has guided safaris for five generations.
 With his uncle as his mentor, he has developed an incredible respect for and deep understanding of the Kalahari Bushmen, wildlife and the environment.
 After two years working in London, he returned to Africa to run mobile-safari expeditions with Ralph in the Okavango Delta, Makgadikgadi Pan and Central Kalahari.
 He has really made a name for himself, with his team being awarded the ‘Good Safari Guide Award – Best Mobile Operator in Africa’ not once but twice.
 Both he and James are young, fun and passionate about people, the African wilderness and its inhabitants.
 Together, they fly the flag for the next generation of guides in southern Africa.

 There are so many fantastic guides in Africa and many new ones coming up through the ranks.
-We match them to clients based on their interests – from conservation to birdlife – and with families, choose guides according to which are best with children.
+We match them to clients based on their interests – from conservation to birdlife.
+Some guides are particularly good with children, so we choose them for families.
 Others are much more suited to the low-key intimacy of accompanying couples.
 The guiding is one of the most crucial parts of a safari experience, and we, at cazenove+loyd, work harder than anyone else to ensure that your guide will be the perfect fit.